the-programmers-hangout/website/src/content/site/rules.md

 - Would like to screen something with the staff before posting.

 ### Do NOT use ModMail for chitchat or asking for programming help
-### In extreme cases that need *immediate* attention, NSFW content, or an unnoticed raid, ping the `serious rule break` role.
+### In extreme cases that need *immediate* attention, NSFW content, or an unnoticed raid, ping the `Emergency Staff Ping` role.